Optimised Trotter Decompositions for Classical and Quantum Computing: Introduction

 Omelyan, Mryglod, and Folk derived some optimised Suzuki-like decompositions in~\cite{Omelyan_2002}, however they assumed too many constraints and did not obtain the optimal decomposition with 5 cycles.
 In contrast, in Ref.~\cite{OMELYAN2003272} they indeed classify all the optimal algorithms of up to 5 cycles, but only for the specific case of symplectic integrators where some of the commutators can be set to zero.

-A scheme to construct higher order decompositions using fewer cycles than Suzuki's was derived in~\cite{YOSHIDA1990262}, unfortunately as in~\cite{OMELYAN2003272} the aim was to derive symplectic integrators, not general decompositions and some commutators were therefore assumed to be zero.
-Blanes and Moan claim in~\cite{BLANES2002313} to have identified the single most efficient decompositions of orders $n=4$ and $n=6$ compared over all the different numbers of cycles.
-It turns out, however, that their optimisation routine did not succeed in finding the global maxima but only some close to optimal local maxima.
+A method to construct higher order decompositions using fewer cycles than Suzuki's was derived by Yoshida~\cite{YOSHIDA1990262} and highly efficient decomposition up to order $n\le10$ have been derived very recently by Morales et al.~\cite{morales2022greatly} using this method.
+Even better Trotterizations for $n\le6$ have been identified in~\cite{BLANES2002313}.
+Therein Blanes and Moan claim to have identified the single most efficient decompositions of orders $n=4$ and $n=6$ compared over all the different numbers of cycles.
+To the best of our knowledge this claim has not been challenged for $n=6$.
+In the case of $n=4$, however, it turns out that their optimisation routine did not succeed in finding the global maxima but only some close to optimal local maxima.

 More exotic approaches to improve Trotterization have been proposed, too.
 In~\cite{trotter_coeff_optimisation} the error compared to the canonical 2nd order decomposition is reduced to ca.\ 60\% by means of evolutionary optimisation.
 It is found in~\cite{Childs_2019} that some randomisation of the step sizes can significantly reduce the errors made by low order decompositions.
 This effect, however, is negligible for orders 4 and higher.